 The Emerging PIC Applications

 Apart from datacom and telecom PIC applications, there are a selection of other strong market opportunities which exploit similar IR wavelengths (therefore benefitting from the existing development maturity at those wavelengths).
 There are also a wide variety of applications that have traditionally sought to utilize miniaturization at wavelengths that are more visible.

 Figure 1.
-LIDAR and other optical sensor applications for automotive are set to grow significantly (iStock.com/pixelfit)
+LIDAR and other optical sensor applications for automotive are set to grow significantly.
+Image Credit: pixelfit/iStock.com

 The increasingly sophisticated optical sensing devices designed for (progressively autonomous) automotive applications are an example of the former.
-An increasing number of optical sensing devices, including LiDAR , are being integrated into diverse automotive transport systems.
-This is a sector that is expected to undergo significant upheaval over the next 15 to 20 years.
+An increasing number of optical sensing devices, including LiDAR2, are being integrated into diverse automotive transport systems.
+This is a sector that is expected to undergo significant upheaval3 over the next 15 to 20 years.

 Other markets that are worth considering include: virtual and augmented reality applications that are particularly important when they impact consumer markets; biophotonics, OCT and other biomedical sensing devices for decentralized testing (point-of-care diagnostics enabled by optofluidic and/or BioMEM devices); making more ‘sense’ of the environment around us using a multitude of networked sensors, typically referred to as Internet of Things (IoT); and also RF photonics for quantum systems, terahertz technology, defense and aerospace, and others.